Now freely downloadable worldwide, as a protest against censorship

 🇳🇱 Source:dedoofpotgeneraal.nl/doc/twitter.pdf

 “Impressive victory against censorship—overturning a full book ban speaks volumes about your resolve.
-Srebrenica's failures warrant scrutiny beyond polished reports.
-Keep fighting the good fight!”
+Srebrenica’s failures warrant scrutiny beyond polished reports.”

 Grok, xAI’s chatbot, publicly endorsing Giltay’s book on X, marking xAI’s first-ever formal recommendation of a non-fiction book on the platform (2025)